Mangopay/mangopay2-python-sdk/README.md

 MangoPay SDK
 =================================================

-MangoPaySDK is a python client library to work with [MangoPay REST API](http://docs.mangopay.com/api-references/).
+MangoPaySDK is a Python client library to work with [MangoPay REST API](http://docs.mangopay.com/api-references/).

-Installation
+Installation and package dependencies
 -------------------------------------------------
-SDK has been written in Python 3.3 and requires:
+SDK has been written in Python 2.7 and requires:

 	requests
 	requests-oauthlib